Monesh01/Custom-FCOS-Model/README.md

 ## Logs Monitoring
 We monitor the logs of the Custom Fcos model using Mlflow uim which gives excellent graphs of logs statistics metrics and cross platform monitoring over wifi.
 This all makes it a better suits for a logs monitoring effficent and no memory spikes in the middle of the training.

+The model was trained on 40,000 images using a curriculum approach.
+While the first two runs (20k images) focused on initial feature alignment and backbone stabilization but the graphs and data for the first two run in the curriculum training was lost due to mlflow data corrupted.

+But the 3rd and 4th run along with the fine tuning of final phase has been given in the assests.

 ## Inferenece Pipeline
 FCOS model inference uses Camera for the realtime detection and optimised the forward pass using **@tf.function**.